mattdiamond/Recorderjs/README.md

 # Recorder.js

-A library for recording/exporting the output of Web Audio API nodes This is a experimental version which encodes the audio using libopus ver 1.1 compiled with emscripten.
+A library for recording/exporting the output of Web Audio API nodes.

+This is a experimental version which encodes the audio using libopus ver 1.1 compiled with emscripten.
 Please see known issues below.

 ### Syntax